University Distinguished Professor of Microbiology

 AP 747.
 Veterinary Physiology (8 credit hours): Taught in the Spring semester for Freshman DVM students.
 I teach the section on Ruminant Digestive Physiology (9 lectures)

 ASI/DMP 820.
-Rumen Metabolism (3 credit hours): Taught in the Spring semester of even years for graduate students in Animal Sciences, Microbiology, Veterinary Medicine, and Agronomy
+Rumen Metabolism (3 credit hours): Metabolism, absorption, digestion, and passage of nutrients in the rumen; factors affecting the environment of the rumen; certain aspects of rumen function and dysfunction; techniques used in rumen research.
+This course is taught in the Spring semester of even-numbered years for graduate students in Animal Sciences, Microbiology, Veterinary Medicine, and Agronomy

 DMP 925.
-Rumen Microbiology (3 credit hours): Taught in the Spring semester of odd years for graduate students in Animal Sciences, Microbiology, Veterinary Medicine, and Agronomy.
+Rumen Microbiology (3 credit hours): Lectures dealing with the microorganisms of the rumen, their habitat, diversity, structure, interactions, and biochemical activities.
+Techniques for enumeration, isolation and identification of ruminal microorganisms.
+This course is taught in the Spring semester of odd-numbered years for graduate students in Animal Sciences, Microbiology, Veterinary Medicine, and Agronomy.

 My research interest is in the field of Gut Microbiology of animals, particularly of the rumen of cattle.
 The investigations have focused on the role of microbes in ruminal function and dysfunction, particularly in animals fed high-grain diets.
 My research is a blend of basic and applied studies and involves collaborative interaction with Epidemiologists, Food Microbiologists, Molecular Biologists, Production Animal Specialists, Ruminant Nutritionists, and Pathologists.

 Currently, my laboratory is involved in the following research areas: